jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 Alongside data threats themselves (in the form of malware).

 ## Decentralised P2P distribution models
+The design of P2P paradigms correlate with the [[Lecture 17 - Security in Distributed Systems#Classes of Vulnerabilities and Threats|application categories]] given prior.

 As stated before, these constitute a decentralised variant of typically centralised distributed systems.
 Their popularity is due to the benefits they provide in scalability, decentralised coordination and low costs.
 There are four protocol types:
 - Unstructured P2P
 - Structured P2P